-Today in sports history: Ghana beat Nigeria in historic FIFA WC qualifier
+Today In Sports History: Ghana beat Nigeria in historic FIFA WC qualifier

 As the ‘winds of change’ were wafting over Africa, so national states were emerging from yoke of colonialism.
 The continent had just formed its own confederation, with the launch in 1958 of the Confederation of African Football, and for the first time the continent had its own qualifying campaign for the FIFA World Cup finals, although the African group winner faced a play-off against a European team for a berth at the 1962 finals.

-When this match took place, Ghana was newly independent, while Nigeria was just days away from securing self-rule.
+When this match took place, Ghana were newly independent, while Nigeria were just days away from securing self-rule.

 The two west African nations also shared a healthy and long-standing rivalry.
 They had been playing against each other in an annual tournament known as the Jalco Cup before applying for FIFA membership and joining the world football family.